manga22/Term1/README.md

-# Term1
+# Stochastic Models and Applications
-Assignments and Homeworks of Term1 PhD
+This branch contains all the course materials of Stoma